 After obtaining his PhD degree, he worked as a post-doctoral researcher at the California Institute of Technology from 1983 to 1988.
 He then joined Bell Communications Research as a research scientist.
 He left the institute in 1994.
 Then he returned to Bangladesh.

 He writes mainly for children and youngsters.
-Most of his Children's literature is very famous.
+Most of his Children's literature are very famous.
 Some of his renowned works are "Kaabil Kohkafi", "Shanta Poribar", "Dipu Number Two" etc. He is one of the pioneers of science fiction in the Bengali language.
 He wrote many science fiction books.
 He wrote an autobiography "Rongin Choshma" (Bengali: রঙিন চশমা).
-He also wrote several non-fiction on physics and mathematics.
+He also wrote several nonfiction on physics and mathematics.